YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Compile Time/Run Time Error: This indicates that the compiler or the run-time system could not allocate sufficient storage.

 Action: Look for very large variables.
-This error can also be caused by problems in the YottaDB/GT.M environment, such as using components of different versions or different platforms.
+This error can also be caused by problems in the YottaDB environment, such as using components of different versions or different platforms.
 Verify that there is no such problem in the environment.

 ----------------------
 MEMORYRECURSIVE